CloudTSPUK/Start_Here/Beginners_Guide_To_GitHub.md

 It would then be a further consideration as to whether to keep all of these branches or to merge them back into either a parent branch or indeed the master source code.

-All of these types of considerations will come down to the projects broader [branching strategy](https://git-scm.com/book/en/v2/Git-Branching-Branching-Workflows).
+All of these types of considerations will come down to the projects branching strategy.
+Guidance on branching strategies can be found [here](https://msdn.microsoft.com/en-us/library/bb668955.aspx) and [here](https://git-scm.com/book/en/v2/Git-Branching-Branching-Workflows).